haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	NB!
 Remember, that **if you make changes in your working view, you need to press *Update preview / Refresh view*** in order to see the changes in the print composer view!

 3. A proper map should always have at least these three elements: a **north arrow**, a **scale bar** and a **legend**.
 All of these can be found in QGIS under the Layout-tab or the left hand-side toolbar in the Print layout.
 Add the mentioned elements to your map and visualize them as desired.

+	1. **Adding a label**: You can change the default text as well as the font and colors of the label from the Item properties window in the lower right corner.
+	2. **Adding a scale bar**: Click where you want to add it and customize it as desired.
+The size and the colors can be modified from the right-side Item properties panel.
+	3. **Adding a legend**: You probably have to modify the legend a bit so that it looks informative on the map.
+The modification can be done from the Item properties.
+For example, delete the unnecessary items from your legend by clicking the minus symbol (tick the Auto update box off first).
+	4. Adding a North arrow or an image.
+To do this, press Add North Arrow and click on the layout.
+If you want to modify the look of the arrow, go to Item properties and open the Search directories tab (see the picture on the right).
+Click on the desired arrow.
+	5. Adding a legend.
+You probably have to modify the legend a bit so that it looks informative on the map.
+The modification can be done from the Item properties.
+For example, delete the unnecessary items from your legend by clicking the minus symbol (tick the Auto update box off first).
+	6. Adding a North arrow or an image.
+To do this, press Add North Arrow and click on the layout.
+If you want to modify the look of the arrow, go to Item properties and open the Search directories tab (see the picture on the right).
+Click on the desired arrow.